 Breakfast: Nothing wrong with green veggies at breakfast!
 Asparagus must have been on sale this week.

 Dinner: Salmon or tilapia with St. Peter’s Spicy Fish Seasoning, caramelized onions and avocado, sliced tomatoes, sweet potatoes, asparagus (again, but soooo yummy), a few olives for extra fat, and Garlicky Cauliflower Medallions (on Plan to Eat), thanks to Almost Bananas.

-- Breakfast: Eggs and greens and veggies and stuff, but shredded coconut for me…lots of mustard! “breaded” with
+- Breakfast: Eggs and greens and veggies and stuff, but fried-shredded coconut for me…lots of mustard! “breaded” with

 - Dinner: leftover cheeseburger soup